Recognition of same-sex unions in India: Public opinion

-According to a 2015 Ipsos poll, 29% of Indians supported same-sex marriage, while 18% supported other forms of legal recognition.
-Among the 23 countries polled, India had the fifth lowest support for same-sex marriage, in front of only South Korea (27%), Turkey (27%), Poland (21%) and Russia (11%).

-According to a 2016 poll by the International Lesbian, Gay, Bisexual, Trans and Intersex Association, 35% of Indian people were in favour of legalising same-sex marriage, while 35% were opposed.
-A September–October 2016 survey by the Varkey Foundation found that support for same-sex marriage was higher among 18 to 21-year-olds at 53%.
+According to a 2015 Ipsos poll, 29% of Indian people supported same-sex marriage, while 18% supported other forms of legal recognition.
+Among the 23 countries polled, India had the fifth lowest support for same-sex marriage, with only South Korea (27%), Turkey (27%), Poland (21%) and Russia (11%) showing lower support.
+According to a 2016 poll by the International Lesbian, Gay, Bisexual, Trans and Intersex Association, 35% of respondents were in favour of legalising same-sex marriage, while 35% were opposed.
+A September–October 2016 survey by the Varkey Foundation found that support for same-sex marriage was higher among 18–21-year-olds at 53%.

-A 2019 poll by Mood of the Nation (MOTN) found that 24% of Indians agreed with same-sex marriages, while 62% disagreed and 14% were undecided.
+A 2019 poll by Mood of the Nation (MOTN) found that 24% of respondents agreed with same-sex marriages, while 62% disagreed and 14% were undecided.

 A May 2021 Ipsos poll showed that 44% of Indians supported same-sex marriage, 14% supported civil unions but not marriage, while 18% were opposed to all legal recognition for same-sex couples, and 24% were undecided.
+However, the sample was "more urban, more educated, and/or more affluent than the general population", and so may not be representative of the entire population.
+A Pew Research Center poll conducted between February and May 2023 showed that 53% of Indians supported same-sex marriage (28% "strongly" and 25% "somewhat"), while 43% were opposed (31% "strongly" and 12% "somewhat") and 4% did not know or had refused to answer.
+Support was 52% among Hindus.